eosphoros-ai/DB-GPT/docs/getting_started/install/deploy/deploy.md

 ([Vicuna-v1.5](https://huggingface.co/lmsys/vicuna-13b-v1.5) based on llama-2 has been released, we recommend you set `LLM_MODEL=vicuna-13b-v1.5` to try this model)

 ### 3. Run
-You can refer to this document to obtain the Vicuna weights: [Vicuna](https://github.com/lm-sys/FastChat/blob/main/README.md#model-weights) .

-If you have difficulty with this step, you can also directly use the model from [this link](https://huggingface.co/Tribbiani/vicuna-7b) as a replacement.

 1.Run db-gpt server